perl5-dbi/DBD-CSV/SECURITY.md

 Report issues via email at: Jochen Wiedmann.

-This is the Security Policy for the Perl DBD::CSV distribution.
+This is the Security Policy for DBD::CSV.

 The latest version of the Security Policy can be found in the [git repository for DBD::CSV](https://github.com/perl5-dbi/DBD-CSV).